-Work Undertaken During 2012/2013
+Work Undertaken During 2013/2014

 - 1. The Accounts and Audit (England) Regulations 2011 require the Council to, at least annually, review the effectiveness of its System of Internal Control, and then publish a statement on internal control within the Annual Governance Assurance Statement.
-The Council's Corporate Management Team accepted the 2011/12 Annual Governance Assurance Statement and authorised the Chief Executive to sign it following consultation with the Council's S151 Officer and Monitoring Officer.
-On 11 June 2012 the Cabinet in turn accepted the 2011/12 Annual Governance Assurance Statement and authorised the Leader of the Council to sign it.
-The Statement included shared services such as East Kent Housing and EK Services in the Governance Framework together with a revised Basket of Measures for 2011/12. - 2.
+The Council's Corporate Management Team accepted the 2012/13 Annual Governance Assurance Statement and authorised the Chief Executive to sign it following consultation with the Council's S151 Officer and Monitoring Officer.
+On 2 July 2013 the Leader of the Council approved the 2012/13 Annual Governance Assurance Statement.
+The Statement included shared services such as East Kent Housing and EK Services in the Governance Framework. - 2.
 During the year the Governance Committee received updates on progress against the agreed actions from the annual governance assurance process.
 The Committee was able to request service managers and, where necessary, the relevant portfolio holder to attend the committee to give an update on progress against agreed actions to reduce risk and/or improve governance. - 3.
 The Committee considered the effectiveness of Internal Audit by reviewing the annual assessment of the Director of Finance, Housing and Community and Director of Governance (S151 Officer and Monitoring Officer), the view of External Audit; and the quality of reports, actions and follow up through the quarterly reports submitted throughout the year to Committee.
 The quarterly Internal Audit reports have included the following Council services or topics: